DanielWinning/StaticMarkdownBlog/README.md

 **A Laravel package for generating static blog posts from Markdown files.**

-Sometimes, you want a blog but don't necessarily want to create a CMS to manage your posts.
-This is where Markdown comes in.
+Sometimes, you want a blog but don't necessarily want to create a CMS to manage your posts, or maybe you don't want to add the overhead of a database.
+This is where Static Markdown Blog comes in.
 Write your posts in Markdown, directly inside your project, and they'll be served up as static HTML.

 ## Installation
 ```